kiplrry/StatementAnalysis/README.md

   - **Java**: Version 8 or later (required for Tabula)
   - **Python**: Version 3.10 or later
 - **Message Broker and Result Backend**:
+  - Not a must, but you'll have to tweak the flask api code do analysis without a broker
   - Example: Redis, AMQP (required for Celery)

 ---